Scott McGrory: Career

 Scott spent 2007 as the Manager of the Drapac Porsche Cycling Team, in 2008 he joined the Victorian Institute of Sport as a coach.

 Scott now works in the media as a commentator and reporter at events such as the Olympic Games, Commonwealth Games, UCI World Championships and Tour de France.
 He is the host of the Australian television program Full Cycle which broadcasts on the Nine Network and Fox Sports across Australia.

+In May 2025 he was named as race director for the men's version of a proposed revival of the Herald Sun Tour.